 Potatoes: The All-Important Thanksgiving Side

-A Side, You Can’t Ignore
+A Side You Can’t Ignore

 Thanksgiving is a holiday that we all undoubtedly look forward to.
 It is the essential American holiday in which its sole purpose is to reunite families to share a monumental feast together.
-Over centuries, the traditional Thanksgiving menu consisted on primarily roast turkey, cranberries, pumpkin pies, and potato dishes.
+Over the centuries, the traditional Thanksgiving menu consisted of primarily roast turkey, cranberries, pumpkin pies, and potato dishes.
 The latter has become an integral and important Thanksgiving side necessity that can never be ignored.
 It’s amazing how far these tubers have traveled since the first Thanksgiving took place.

 Thanksgiving’s Potato History

 The amazing fact is that the first Thanksgiving between the Pilgrims and the Wampanoag tribe did not have any potatoes on the menu.
 Initially, white potatoes were born in South America and sweet potatoes were originated in the Caribbean; after being cultivated by the Spanish, they introduced sweet and white potatoes to the Europeans in the later 16th century.
 By the time of the 1621 autumn harvest celebration, potatoes were not adopted into the Wampanoag diet, nor were they popular enough to be escorted to the New World by the Englishmen.
 The New World’s original inhabitants did eat other plant roots such as water lily, Jerusalem artichokes, groundnuts, and Indian turnip.